kaschul/Event-Master/README.md

 ![eventmaster5](https://user-images.githubusercontent.com/47723396/183946456-21a282f7-2ae7-403e-9edc-e0ed8c4d600f.JPG)

 ## Order Summary
-- The order summary page displays the shipping address, items ordered with quantity and price, and a total cost breakdown
+- The order page page displays the shipping address and the items ordered, along with the quantity and price of each item
+- The order summary includes a total cost breakdown
 ```js
   const addDecimals = (num) => {
     return (Math.round(num * 100) / 100).toFixed(2)